edx/frontend-base/docs/API.md

 ```
 ### `App.decodedAccessToken`

+For debugging purposes primarily.
 A reference to an object containing the raw, decoded JWT access token.
 This is the snake_case source for the data in `App.authenticatedUser`.
+The schema and contents of the decoded access token are subject to change - `App.authenticatedUser` represents the contract and should be used whenever possible.

 ### `App.error`